-This article is the sixth in a series on DOOH Audience Impressions which explores what the factors are that can accelerate DOOH towards the “holy grail” of cross-platform media compatibility.
+This article explores what the factors are that can accelerate DOOH towards the “holy grail” of cross-platform media compatibility.
 In it, we will illustrate a way of comparing audience measurement providers and methods in a cross-platform (online and offline) way.
 This checklist will later be used to compare Quividi to other alternatives.
 This article is also an excerpt from a larger work, Quividi’s DOOH Audience Impressions White Paper which can be downloaded here.

 Much emphasis is put by the standards on the qualifications of measurement systems themselves are not all equal with regards to transparency and accountability.
 For the historical reasons mentioned earlier, legacy out-of-home measurement has some catching up to do to be at the level of data fidelity delivered digitally.